Splyth/slack_bot/README.md

   @BOT_NAME tableflip - responds with a tableflip emoji

-  @BOT_NAME putitiback - responds with a reversetableflip emoji
+  @BOT_NAME putitback - responds with a reversetableflip emoji

   @BOT_NAME flipcoin - responds with either head or tails